 Woodblock printing would have suited the copying needs of the Yao who inhabited remote mountain villages, and at least in the case of the Iu Mien and Kim Mun, were prone to migration to new lands, traveling by the 18th or 19th century as far as Laos and Thailand.
 McDermott explains that the price of imprints dropped during the Ming, making xylography much more accessible to more people and social classes.
 Moreover, as Brokaw describes, “…xylography allowed for greater mobility and decentralization of the printing industry.
 Woodblocks might not be easy to transport, but block carvers, requiring only an easily portable set of tools, could and often did travel….”
-Nonetheless, xylography clearly did not replace manuscripts as a means of producing Yao charters, a phenomenon that is similar for other Ming and Qing texts.
+Nonetheless, xylography clearly did not replace manuscripts as a means of producing Yao charters, or other Ming and Qing texts.
 Describing the technology of reproducing genealogies, a practice that proliferated in South China from the late Ming, Xu Xiaoman states: “In the Qing and Republican eras, just about every possible method of text reproduction known in China at that time—hand-copying, xylography or woodblock printing, wooden moveable type, lead moveable type, and eventually lithography and mimeography—was employed in the production of genealogies.”

+Conclusion

+This article has explored the diverse ways that an imperial consciousness was popularized and spread all over the Chinese world, from the emperor outward to peoples, including those identified as Yao and many others, in the hinterland regions of the empire, from the late Ming into the 20th century.
+I have attempted to situate the Yao history of manipulating imperial documents within broader publishing trends during this period, and also to rethink Yao document culture, imperial document culture, and the spread of popular forms, including the emergence of the novel, as new media that were available to diverse actors.
+Although the ways in which edicts were used in the early modern period may seem quite different from today’s new media formats, such as Twitter and Facebook, there are parallels worth exploring.

+The spread of literacy in Yao areas, though far from universal, permitted these documents to contribute to these new forms of consciousness.
+Going as far back as the 11th century, the imperial court had established schools near Yao localities in southern Hunan, in the precise area where the Proclamation for Crossing the Mountains was first in circulation.
+Those Yao who could read Chinese could also interact with official documents and make them their own.
+This became even more feasible as technologies facilitated changes to texts and relatively low-cost, low-stakes reproductions.

 Comments from the Editor: You may consider clarifying the main argument of the manuscript and then organizing evidence to support its main points around that argument.
 I believe the recently added conclusion based on your message may help clarify the argument.
 If so, then the next step would be restructuring the introduction to set up that conclusion, and arranging the supporting paragraphs appropriately.